-If there is a better crowd pleaser than this customizable ice cream pie, I’ve yet to taste it!
-A quick chocolate cookie crust gets layered with a tapestry of different ice creams - I love peppermint, vanilla and chocolate for the holidays - and a thick layer of soft fudge.
-It's a make-ahead dessert that might just steal the show.
+If there is a better crowd pleaser than this customizable ice cream pie, I’ve yet to taste it.
+A quick chocolate cookie crust gets layered with a tapestry of different ice creams - I love peppermint, vanilla and chocolate for the holidays.
+A thick layer of soft fudge tops it off.

 For a lighter finale, this no-bake creamy lemon pie is practically ethereal.
 A simple press-in gluten free almond crust holds a silky lemon filling that contains only four ingredients!
 It's a heavenly way to finish off a big feast.

-You're not going to believe how easy it is to make this no-bake mascarpone cheesecake!
-With a press-in biscotti crust, a creamy, almond-scented filling, and a sweet cherry jam topping, it's the ultimate combination of flavors.
-Best of all, the cake is frozen instead of baked, and it can be completely made ahead!
+With a press-in biscotti crust, a creamy no-bake filling, and a sweet cherry jam topping, this no-bake mascarpone cheesecake is a cinch to make but seriously stunning.
+Best of all, the cake is frozen instead of baked, and it can be completely made ahead.

 CUSTARDS & FRUIT DESSERTS

-For a festive but super easy gluten free holiday dessert that tastes just like Christmas, you have to try these cherries in port over whipped ricotta.
-Cherries in a vanilla-infused port syrup are heavenly over sweet ricotta cheese for a dessert that tastes just like cheesecake but that takes only minutes to make!
+For a festive but easy gluten free holiday dessert that tastes like Christmas, you've got to try these cherries in port over whipped ricotta.
+Frozen cherries are infused with port and vanilla then are served over sweet ricotta (it tastes just like cheesecake!).

 With warm spiced pears and a buttery oat and nut topping, this pear crumble is perfect for the season.
 A touch of candied ginger brightens up the flavors, and a dollop of a whipped cream or a scoop of ice cream lends cool contrast.